 Even today, the local religious traditions says that a Muslim drinking water from Bi’r Baruta a number of times is exempted from performing the pilgrimage to Mecca, a journey both long and expensive.
 A blindfolded camel is pulling the wheel, and the water that flushes out of the mugs you see on the picture is free to drink for anyone, Muslim or non-Muslim.

-Mosque of the three doors
+The mosque of the 3 doors

 This mosque is noted for its three doors, a rather uncommon facade for a small mosque integrated in the street structure.
 Unfortunately, the entire inner structure is off-limits for non-Muslims, and the doors are closed for even a small peek inside.